Qinka/Qinka-Blog/post/haskell/memoization_in_haskell.md

 ```

 Then in the GHCi, set up `:set +s`, and try to evaluate `func 100000`
-, and try a again.
+, and try it again.
 You will find the different.

 # Ops: Compiler Optimizations